Admissions & Student Profile FAQs

 Sacred Heart University utilizes a holistic admission process considering a variety of factors.
 In addition to academic performance in high school, as evidenced by GPA; college-level, honors and AP courses; and recommendations, the Admissions Committee considers co-curricular activities such as athletics; club and organization participation; volunteerism; and involvement in the arts as well as the personal qualities and interests that will allow the student to make a unique addition to the community.
 As part of the application process, a visit to campus is an important component as it allows the University to get to know the individual and allows each student to begin forming connections on campus early.

 - What are the application deadlines?
 Does SHU have Early Action or Early Decision?

 - December 1: Early Decision Deadline

 - December 15: Early Action Deadline

-- December 15: Regular Decision Priority Deadline for College of Health Professions and College of Nursing
+- December 15: Regular Decision Priority Deadline for College of Nursing

-- February 15: Regular Decision Priority Deadline for Welch College of Business and College of Arts & Sciences
+- February 15: Regular Decision Priority Deadline for College of Health Professions, Welch College of Business and College of Arts & Sciences

 Early Decision is for students who have determined, through solid inquiry of academic and student life programs, that Sacred Heart University is their definite first choice.
 While Early Decision is a binding contract which commits students to enrolling at the University upon admission, SHU does not hold students to the contract if the family determines that enrollment is not financially feasible.
 Early Action is a flexible option which is also available at SHU and allows students to learn of their admission decision earlier than regular applicants without a commitment to enroll.